 The Ethics Committee provides several services for members of the Bar.

 New Hampshire lawyers may contact the Committee for confidential and informal guidance on their own prospective conduct or suggest topics for Ethics Corner.

 Members are encouraged to ask the NHBA Ethics Committee questions pertaining to New Hampshire practice.
-Inquiries and requests for opinions should be directed to staff liaison to the Ethics Committee Robin E. Knippers, 603-715-3259.
+Inquiries and requests for opinions should be directed to the Ethics Committee staff liaison, 603-715-3259.